Skip to content

 American tree sparrow

 The American tree sparrow, also known as the winter sparrow, is a medium-sized New World bird.
-It has an attractive rusty cap and grey underparts with a small dark spot on its chest.
+It has an attractive rusty cap, grey underparts, and a small dark spot on its chest.

-Its back is rust colored and striped with lighter shades of brown while its wings have various shades of browns.
+Its back is rust-colored and striped with lighter shades of brown, while its wings have various shades of brown.

-These birds are usually found in open areas such as grasslands or marshland during spring migration and can form large flocks when seeking food sources like seeds, insects or berries.
+These birds are usually found in open areas such as grasslands or marshlands during spring migration and can form large flocks when seeking food sources like seeds, insects, or berries.

 They nest in shrubs or trees near water sources but rarely do so far away from human settlements due to their dependence on supplementary foods provided by humans.